FPGAwars/apio/docs/cmd-apio-lint.md

-apio lint                # Lint the entire design apio lint -t my_module   # Lint only 'my_module' and its dependencies apio lint file1.v file2  # Lint specified files only apio lint --all          # Enable all warnings, including style warnings apio lint --nosynth      # Do not define the SYNTHESIS macro. apio lint --novlt        # Disable the .vlt rule supression file.
+apio lint                # Lint the entire design apio lint -t my_module   # Lint only 'my_module' and its dependencies apio lint file1.v file2  # Lint specified files only apio lint --nosynth      # Do not define the SYNTHESIS macro. apio lint --novlt        # Disable the .vlt rule supression file.
 ```